xdong05/xdong05.github.io/_pages/home.md

 </div>

-We are a research group in spatial ecology in the [Department of Environmental Science and Policy](https://desp.ucdavis.edu) at University of California Davis.
+We are a research group in spatial ecology in the [Department of Environmental Science and Policy](https://desp.ucdavis.edu) at the University of California Davis.
 Our aim is to better understand mechanisms and consequences of ecosystem spatial self-organization.
-We investigate a variety of types of ecosystems and landscapes, in particular landscapes whose morphology and dynamics are significantly affected by plants (see [Research](research)).
+We investigate a variety of types of ecosystems and landscapes, in particular landscapes whose morphology and dynamics are significantly affected by organisms.
+To this end, we develop mathematical and statistical models, combined with empirical data from remote sensing and from the field (see [Research](research)).

-We are very much looking forward to being part of [LMU physics](https://www.physik.lmu.de/en/index.html)!
-We will build up our instruments right in the center of the city, in the “Sommerfeldkeller”, where Sommerfeld himself worked.
-We will exchange ideas with world class groups working in quantum physics, cold-atom many-body physics, and 2d quantum materials.

-Our move to LMU will likely start around Summer 2024, depending on the state of renovations.

-Currently, we are located at Leiden University, the birthplace of superconductivity and home to Kamerlingh Onnes, Lorentz, Huygens, Einstein, de Sitter, and others (see e.g. [the wall of signatures from Ehrenfest lecturers](https://www.lorentz.leidenuniv.nl/history/colloquium/muur_heel.html)).

-We are grateful for funding from Leiden University, [LMU ](https://www.lmu.de) [NWO](www.nwo.nl) ([Vidi talent scheme](http://www.nwo.nl/en/research-and-results/programmes/Talent+Scheme) and the [Frontiers in Nanoscience program](https://www.universiteitleiden.nl/en/research/research-projects/science/frontiers-of-nanoscience-nanofront)), and from an [ERC starting and consolidator grants](https://erc.europa.eu/funding/starting-grants).
+We are grateful for funding from UC Davis, [National Science Foundation](https://www.nsf.gov),and the [Los Alamos National Lab](https://www.lanl.gov).

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**